jquery-archive/plugins.jquery.com/docs/jquery.json.md

 The name is what your thing is called.
 Some tips:

 * Don't put "js" or "jquery" in the name.
-It's assumed that it's js and jquery, since you're writing a jquery.json file.
+It's assumed that it's js and jquery, since you're writing a jquery.json manifest file.
 * The name ends up being part of a URL.
 Any name with non-url-safe characters will be rejected.
 The jQuery Plugins Site is UTF-8.
 * The name should be short, but also reasonably descriptive.